More Info Coming Soon!

 Abstracts for Oral Presentations & Posters

-The 136th meeting of American Ornithology and the 2nd annual meeting of the American Ornithological Society (AOS) will be held in Tucson, Arizona, from 9-14 April 2018.
+The 137th meeting of American Ornithology and the 3rd annual meeting of the American Ornithological Society (AOS) will be held in Anchorage, Alaska from 24 – 28 June.
 We invite you to submit an abstract for consideration as an oral presentation or poster in the general sessions.
 You do not need to register for the annual meeting before submitting an abstract; however, you are required to register within 30 days of receiving notification of abstract acceptance to ensure your place in the scientific program.
 Note that Early Bird Registration will close approximately 1 week after notifications have been sent.

-Abstracts must be submitted online by January 26, 2018 at 4:00 PM EST (see instructions below).
+Abstracts must be submitted online (see instructions below).

 Abstracts should have a concise title (maximum 125 characters) and be a maximum of 250 words.
 We encourage abstracts from all members of the ornithological community and expect a meeting that reflects speaker diversity and gender equality.